Heavy meds for your pain points

 I work with words and ideas.
 I help people make decisions about their work, then I help make their plans happen.
 I work with people who want to do good in this world or create things that delight you.

 I’m Carolyn Wood.
-Pixelingo is my consultancy providing user-experience-focused writing, editing, content strategy, and creative direction for businesses, healthcare practitioners and institutions, nonprofits, designers and other web-makers, artists, and indie publishers.
+Pixelingo is my consultancy providing user-experience-focused writing, editing, content strategy, and brand clarity for businesses, healthcare practitioners and institutions, nonprofits, designers and other web-makers, artists, and indie publishers.
 Based in a grey, drizzly, secret hideaway, I work with clients from around the world.

 Text and Contexts